WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ang-Li/Weekly-Meetings.md

 =======

-## Date: 13rd February 2020
+## Date: 13th February 2020

 #### Who did you help this week?

-* BL helped with job information.
+* BL helped with job information
 * TY helped with a really cool translation pipeline!
-* AZ, R&Ed helped with language improvement in the new revision.
+* AZ, R & Ed helped with language improvement in the new revision
+  * KW: CONGRATULATIONS! :rocket: :tada:

 #### Who helped you this week?